Opportunities and challenges

 Working with local governments

-Under the Roads and Transport Alliance, local governments voluntarily collaborate with our districts to form 17 Regional Roads and Transport Groups that make local transport infrastructure investment decisions based on regional priorities.
+Under the Roads and Transport Alliance, local governments partner with TMR districts to form 17 Regional Roads and Transport Groups (RRTGs) that make local transport infrastructure investment decisions based on regional priorities.

-These groups receive an annual funding allocation from the Transport Infrastructure Development Scheme, to fund projects in accordance with regional priorities regardless of transport network ownership.
-Projects are prioritised using a robust program development process to determine future investments for nominated transport infrastructure assets.
+These groups receive an annual funding allocation from the Transport Infrastructure Development Scheme to fund projects in accordance with community need.
+Projects are prioritised by the RRTGs using a robust program development process to determine future investments for local transport infrastructure assets.